-You can then reach back and let them know of your preferred bitcoin exchange method.
+You can then reply and let them know of your preferred bitcoin exchange method.

 #5.
 Save money with low transaction fees

-If you do business online and use PayPal, Square, or old fashion credit card and debit, bitcoin will help you waive the typical 2 – 6% service fee.
+If you do business online and use PayPal, Square, or old fashion credit card and debit, then you’re familiar with the 2 to 6% service fee.

-With bitcoin, the sender is the one who receives the charge (not the merchant).
-The fee is typically lower than 1%.
+With bitcoin, the sender is the one who receives the charge (not the merchant) and the fee is typically lower than 1%.

 There is also no cap on transactions as well, meaning there are no fees for higher transactions.